brson/solana-move-demo/README.md

   so this shouldn't have much code duplication.
 - Write `solana-move deploy` - crib off of `solana program deploy`, or just shell out to `solana program deploy`.
+- Teach `solana-move deploy` to deploy both rbpf and the original bytecode
 - Create `solana-move call` using `solana-move-client`
+  - Download and introspect bytecode to get argument types

 ## Future